For financial year ending 31 March 2024

 Accelerating CCLA’s initiative to tackle modern slavery in company supply chains

-CCLA appointed the former UK Independent Anti-Slavery Commissioner, Dame Sara Thornton, and ShareAction’s Dr Martin Buttle to bolster its sustainability team and further build expertise in modern slavery and labour standards to drive real-world change.
-The focus of their work is on ensuring fair and sustainable working conditions for companies’ labour forces that are aligned with the UN Guiding Principles on Business and Human Rights.
+In 2022 CCLA appointed the former UK Independent Anti-Slavery Commissioner, Dame Sara Thornton, and ShareAction’s Dr Martin Buttle to bolster its sustainability team and further build expertise in modern slavery and labour standards to drive real-world change.
+The focus of their work continues on ensuring fair and sustainable working conditions for companies’ labour forces that are aligned with the UN Guiding Principles on Business and Human Rights.

 Beyond procurement: our premises